-A Twitter post sparked an interest in knowing what is the best controller of all time?
-We took the time to ask each team member what their pick was, in addition to their first controller:
+A twitter post sparked an interest in knowing what we all think the best controller of all time is.
+Naturally, we took the time to ask each team member what their pick was and also what their first controller was.

 Trev – Surrealrager

 My first controller was the NES stock controller.
 Simple and straight-forward.
 The best controller of all time is the GameCube controller.
 It feels very natural in your hands, the joystick is tight, and the A-B-X-Y buttons have a soft click.
 The L and R triggers have a threshold of movement that will respond in games, then if pressed all the way will click which can perform an additional function in-game.
 The Smash Bros. version features a longer cord.

 Asa – Lopez

 I was asked to write about what I think the best controller of all time is and it got me thinking about some of the controllers I’ve played with over the years.
 There have been a few I’ve thought are pretty special over the years.

 The Saturn analogue controller (affectionately called the fat controller) was pretty excellent and obviously had a big influence on the Dreamcast controller which I also enjoyed.
 The Gamecube controller was fucking amazing, Nintendo do pretty well with controllers but I’d go so far as to say this is their best, certainly in my eyes.
 The Sega Master System gets a mention here too purely because it was the first controller I ever used to there’s an air of sentiment there.

 The PlayStation 4 controller gets a mention purely for being the best controller Sony has ever made, and a massive improvement on their previous efforts which were all comparatively a bit shit.
 And the S controller for the original Xbox was a huge step up from the original Duke controller which came bundled with the machine and was a little bit wank.